capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/autocomplete/en-US.md

 ---
-category: Components
-type: Autocompletes
 title: Autocompletes
-cols: 1
+desc: "The MAutocomplete component offers simple and flexible type-ahead functionality.
+This is useful when searching large sets of data or even dynamically requesting information from an API."
 related:
   - /components/combobox
   - /components/forms
   - /components/selects
 ---

-# Autocompletes

-The MAutocomplete component offers simple and flexible type-ahead functionality.
-This is useful when searching large sets of data or even dynamically requesting information from an API.

 ## Usage